CiscoDevNet/code-exchange-repo-template/README.md

 ## How to test the software

+Provide details on steps to test, versions of components/depencencies against which code was tested, date the code was last tested, etc.
-If the code includes automated tests, detail how to run those tests.
+If the repo includes automated tests, detail how to run those tests.
+If the repo is instrumented with a continuous testing framework, that is even better.

 ## Known issues